BrianJesseKimani/Infix-postfix-calculator/src/Readme.txt

 8. postfix_eval_short

 The labs package comprises our stack and queue implementations from previous labs.
-The Calculator class which contains all the code for this assignment(converting to postfix, postfix evaluation).
+The Calculator class which contains all the code(converting to postfix, postfix evaluation).

 Kindly run the code on the command-line, with the first argument being the input txt